Postgraduate Course: Simulation Methodology for Clinical Education (MEED11027)

 |Summary||The aim of this course is to develop participants from a novice to a competent/proficient facilitator in utilising clinical simulation as a learning tool.

-Tutorials will be interactive and consist of a mix of lecture, small group work, debates, and group discussions.
+Students will have weekly live conversations and asynchronous discussion forums to guide and support their learning.
+The weekly live conversations will be interactive and consist of a mix of short presentations, small group work, debates, and group discussions.

 Entry Requirements (not applicable to Visiting Students)